cellml/libcellml/docs/tutorials/examples/actions/examples_annotate_model.rst

     # child variable pairs, just as the equivalence mapping itself is.
     Variable.setConnectionId(v1, v2, "c1c2id")

-    # Get the id of the connection between the parent components
+    # Get the ID of the connection between the parent components
     # of equivalent variable pair.
     # Note that equivalences and connections go both ways, so
-    # the id is the same whichever order the variables are specified.
+    # the ID is the same whichever order the variables are specified.
     c1c2IdString = Variable.connectionId(v1, v2)

 The model's encapsulation and the component references which it contains may have ID attributes too.